usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 installed, because ADAAG provides that, in such a situation, an accessible means of vertical access must be provided.
 However, elevators or lifts are never required to be installed during alterations if it is technically infeasible to do so.

-{% enddetails %}
+#### Why is there a different definition of &quot;shopping center or mall&quot; for alterations as

-{% details Why is there a different definition of &quot;shopping center or mall&quot; for alterations as opposed to new construction? %}
+opposed to new construction?
 A &quot;shopping center or mall&quot; is defined in the alterations provisions as a series of existing buildings on a common site connected by a &quot;common pedestrian route&quot; above or below the ground floor.
 This definition was